spencertiberi/manual50/notes/thecs50apclassroom.md

     - Material covered in these chapters is not on the AP Exam.
   - Video resources for teachers and students, written resources, suggested in-class exercises, and more.
     - Erin highlights the usage of [cs50.harvard.edu/ap](https://cs50.harvard.edu/ap), where curriculum and resources currently live, but is going though some changes soon.
-      - Resources are listed by type
+      - Resources are listed by type.
       - Grading guidelines will be moved over to GitHub.
 - 50+ problems
-  - writing
+  - Writing
     - Used to prepare students for the Explore task during Chapter 0.
     - Good opportunity to give feedback on writing, because you can't give feedback on the Explore task.
       - Students will submit the Explore and Create tasks through the [AP Digital Portfolio](https://account.collegeboard.org/login/login?appId=295&DURL=https%3A%2F%2Fdigitalportfolio.collegeboard.org%2F%23instruction).
         - Teachers have to set the portfolio up and students submit to it.
-  - programming
+  - Programming
     - Many offered in multiple variations for students with differing backgrounds.
       - More Comfortable and Less Comfortable versions.
         - Students are free to do both, if desired.